nickapos/vagrant-chef/vm-automation-presentation.md

     vagrant plugin install vagrant-berkshelf

 # Vagrant

 Vagrant is a tool for building complete development environments.
 With an easy-to-use workflow and focus on automation.

 It uses pre packaged templates called boxes as a starting point and is using an open extendable interface in order to provide more features in the form of plugins.
 Vagrant-berkshelf is one of those plugins, and that makes work with chef a lot easier.

 There are a lot of freely available community vagrant boxes for any platform imaginable.
-In NCR Edinburgh we build our own from the official CentOS sources.
+In NCR Edinburgh we build our own from the official CentOS sources using Packer

 Vagrant supports out of the box a number of provisioners, among themselves chef and salt.
 In the following example we are going to use the chef provisioner.